Omaha man who coached youth soccer arrested on suspicion of child enticement

 In a letter sent to the parents of soccer players, the school district said that it was notified by authorities of an investigation and that there had been concern about inappropriate communication with a student.

-Annette Eyeman, spokeswoman for the district, said the young person involved is not a student in the district.
+Annette Eyman, spokeswoman for the district, said the young person involved is not believed to be a student in the district.

+“To our knowledge at this time it does not involve PLHS students but the investigation is still underway by police,” she said in an email.

+Marek was an assistant coach of the girls junior varsity soccer team at Papillion-La Vista High School, she said.

 The district has launched its own investigation and is cooperating with an ongoing police investigation, she said.